Why horse owners need to be prepared

 • Familiarize employees and horse handlers with your evacuation plans.

-• Also keep your barn's street address clearly posted to relay to the 911 operator or your community's emergency services.
+• Keep your barn's street address clearly posted to tell the 9-1-1 dispatcher or community emergency services.

-• Be sure your address and the entrance to your property are clearly visible from the main road.
+• Be sure your address and entrance to your property are clearly visible from the road.

 • Consider installing smoke alarms and heat detectors throughout the barn.
-New heat sensors can detect rapidly changing temperatures in your barn.
-The heat sensors should be hooked up to sirens that will quickly alert you and your neighbors to a possible barn fire.
+New heat sensors can detect rapidly changing temperatures.
+The heat sensors should be hooked up to sirens that will quickly alert you and your neighbors to a possible fire.

 • Host an open house for emergency services personnel in your area to familiarize them with the layout of your property.
-Provide them with tips on horse handling or present a miniseminar with hands-on training for horse handling.
+Give them tips on horse handling or present a mini-seminar with hands-on training.

 • Familiarize your horses with emergency procedures and common activities they would encounter during a disaster.
 Try to desensitize them to flashlights and flashing lights.